Skip to main content

 (2) Two or more pieces of property used for agriculture that would be geographically adjacent but for the fact that the property is separated by a public or private right-of-way or rights-of-way or by rivers, streams, creeks, or other bodies of water; or

-(3) Two or more pieces of property used for agriculture that would be geographically adjacent but for the fact that the property is separated by a unique corridor, such as a state owned interstate or railroad, and the director believes that it is in the land and departments best interest to have the farm parcels under one easement.
+(3) Two or more pieces of property used for agriculture that would be geographically adjacent but for the fact that the property is separated by a unique corridor, such as a state owned interstate or railroad, and the director believes that it is in the land and department's best interest to have the farm parcels under one easement.

 (N) "Department" means the Ohio department of agriculture.

-(P) "Farmland Preservation Advisory Board" means the board as defined in section 901.23 of the Revised Code.
+(P) "Farmland preservation advisory board" means the board as defined in section 901.23 of the Revised Code.

 (Q) "Flood pool" means an area of flood-prone land subject to inundation by impounded floodwaters from a flood control structure.
 For dams with abnormal pool elevation, the lands surrounding this area that are below the elevation of an emergency spillway.

-(S) "Grantor" means the landowner(s), partnership, corporation, or trust who sells or donates an agricultural easement to the director, a political subdivision, or a charitable organization.
+(S) "Grantor" means the individual partnership, corporation, trust, or legal entity landowner who sells or donates an agricultural easement to the director, a political subdivision, or a charitable organization.

-(T) "Homestead" means the portion of an application property on which a residence, dwelling or house, or residence-related appurtenances are permitted.
+(T) "Homestead" as referenced in division (A)(3) of section 901.21 of the Revised Code means the portion of an application property on which a residence, dwelling, house, or residence-related appurtenances are permitted.

-(U) "Legal Entity" means a person, firm, corporation, association, or partnership, or other entity authorized under Ohio law.
+(U) "Legal entity" means a person, firm, corporation, association, or partnership, or other entity authorized under Ohio law.

-(V) "Local Comprehensive Land Use Plan" means a municipal, county, township, or soil and water conservation district, comprehensive long range land use plan that identifies areas for agricultural protection and has been adopted by the local political subdivision.
+(V) "Local comprehensive land use plan" means a municipal, county, township, or soil and water conservation district, comprehensive long range land use plan that identifies areas for agricultural protection and has been adopted by the local political subdivision.

-(W) "Local Sponsor" means a municipal corporation, county, township, soil and water conservation district, or charitable organization that applies for a matching grant on behalf of the landowner.
+(W) "Local sponsor" means a municipal corporation, county, township, soil and water conservation district, or charitable organization that applies for a matching grant on behalf of the landowner.

-(X) "Market Value" means the price as of the valuation date for land exclusive of buildings and related site improvements, in accordance with its highest and best use which a willing and informed seller who is not obligated to sell would accept for the land and which a willing and informed buyer who is not obligated to buy would pay for the land.
+(X) "Market value" means the price as of the valuation date for land exclusive of buildings and related site improvements, in accordance with the land's highest and best use which a willing and informed seller who is not obligated to sell would accept for the land and which a willing and informed buyer who is not obligated to buy would pay for the land.
 The valuation shall be determined by the department's points-based appraisal system, or a general real estate appraiser who is certified under Chapter 4763. of the Revised Code if required by the director.
 This value applies only to the comparable sales method of appraisal, not the points based appraisal method.

-(Z) "Political Subdivision" means a municipal corporation, county, township, or soil and water conservation district.
+(Z) "Political subdivision" means a municipal corporation, county, township, or soil and water conservation district.

-(AA) "Purchase Agreement" means an agreement between the landowner and the department in which the landowner agrees to convey an agricultural easement on certain property to the department for a fixed price.
+(AA) "Purchase agreement" means an agreement between the landowner and the department in which the landowner agrees to convey an agricultural easement on certain property to the department for a fixed price.

 Supplemental Information